ArthurDelannoyazerty/Portal-Radio/README.md

      ├── 📁 main
      |    └──> Contains the main script
      └── 📁 tests
-          └──> Contains tests script for each individual element of the project (RTC, TFT, music player).
-A good way to debug your circuit if something is not working
+          └──> Contains tests script for each individual element of the project (RTC, TFT, music player) A good way to debug your circuit if something is not working
 ```

 # Components